ToMattBan/a-guide-to-follow/How create and use stores.md

       }
     }
     ```
-  - And it's it, now you can use it like a variable:
+  - And that's it, now you can use it like a variable:
   - ```
     <span>{{ sharedData.userName }}</span>
     <span>{{ sharedData.userEmail }}</span>